0203 026 3870

 Also, to attract the widest possible range of candidates, you want the job description to be understood by people from other companies, other sectors, maybe even other countries.
 Keep it simple.

-1. Don’t over specifyjob description
+1. Don’t over specify

 This is a classic recruitment error.
 Someone asks a line manager what their ideal candidate looks like, gets a wish list that resembles a battery-powered motivational speaker and writes the job description in a way that turns away all mere mortals reading it.